-As on date of Draft Red Herring Prospectus, the Corporate Identification Number of our Company is U32300DL2020PLC375196.
+As on date of Red Herring Prospectus, the Corporate Identification Number of our Company is U32300DL2020PLC375196.

 Our Company was founded by Mr. Ravi Agarwal in the year 2020 who was carrying out this business under his proprietorship "Unity Communications".
-The primary objective of incorporating this company was to acquire the business of Unity Communications, further with introduction of Mr. Nikhil Aggarwal as Co-Promoter in the company, aim of both promoters was aligned towards catering to every tech & electronic need of "Bharat" at one place, With the Aim to "make happiness affordable".
+The primary objective of incorporating this company was to acquire the business of Unity Communications, further with introduction of Mr. Nikhil Aggarwal as Co-Promoter in the company, aim of both promoters was aligned towards catering to every tech & electronic need of "Bharat" at one place.